jewjux/nvaitc-aps-project-demos/README.md

-# Industry Use Case Demos - NVIDIA Technology
+# NVAITC APS Project Demos and Examples

-This repository gathers clear, runnable demos of projects that apply NVIDIA technology to real research and industry needs.
-It gives colleagues and partners one place to browse, clone, and reuse working examples, so they can adopt the same tools with less effort.
-Each folder holds:
+This repository, maintained by NVIDIA AI Technology Center - Asia Pacific South (NVAITC APS), gathers clear, runnable demos of projects that apply NVIDIA technology to real research and industry needs.
+It showcases collaborative projects with educational institutions and partners, providing one place to browse, clone, and reuse working examples.
+Each project folder contains:

 - A comprehensive README with project overview and setup instructions
 - Hardware and software requirements clearly documented
 - Expected results and performance metrics

-The collection covers work done by our internal teams and by external collaborators in higher-education, research labs, and industry.
+The collection covers work done by NVAITC APS teams and collaborative projects with universities, student ambassadors, and industry partners across the Asia Pacific South region.

 ## How to Use This Repo